Best Final Movie Made by a Great Director

 Before the Devil Knows You're Dead

-Although Marlon Brando, Charles Laughton, and Jean Vigo all made only one full-length feature film, a debut/final, if you will, based on these films alone, they can be rated among the Great Directors.
+Although Marlon Brando, Charles Laughton, and Jean Vigo made only one full-length feature film, a debut/final, based on these films alone, they can be rated among the Great Directors.

 Before the Devil Knows You're Dead (2007)